Boyhood blue and City’s youngest Champions League debutant

-Pep Guardiola rewarded the youngster’s form by naming him in the first team squad for the final Champions League group stage game against Celtic in December 2016.
+His form prompted Pep Guardiola to include him in his squad for the Champions League tie against Celtic in December 2016.

-Foden made his senior debut for City against Feyenoord in the Champions League, replacing Yaya Toure in the 75th-minute, becoming the Blues' youngest ever player to play in European competition in the process.
+Returning to Manchester, he was handed his senior debut against Feyenoord in the Champions League in November 2017.
+Replacing Yaya Toure in the 75th minute, he became the youngest City player to play in European competition.

-Foden became the youngest Englishman to start a Champions League game when he was named in the starting XI against Shakhtar in December 2017 and made several cameo appearances during the remainder of the season.
+A month later he became the youngest Englishman to start in a Champions League game when he was named in the starting XI against Shakhtar Donetsk and his Premier League debut followed 10 days later.